elotroalex/s23-intro-dh/general.md

 ### Course Format

-This course will take two distinct forms: Mondays will consist of a seminar preceded by a brief lecture; and, Wednesdays we will have a digital studio where you will receive tutorials and work in teams to build and learn.
-In addition, students will be asked to participate in asynchronous community combined with online annotation exercises using [hypothes.is](https://web.hypothes.is/).
-Our choice of communication app will depend on the majority's preferences and/or special needs.
+This course will take two distinct forms: a seminar, where we will read and explore together, and a digital studio, where you will receive tutorials and work in teams to practice and learn.
+In addition, you will be asked to participate in asynchronous community on our Slack channel.

 ### Requisites